ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 # Python DataPlugins

-Create a DataPlugin to load, to register, or to search your own custom file formats in LabVIEW or DIAdem, or to index, browse  and find your file formats with SystemLink DataFinder.
+Create a DataPlugin to load, to register, or to search your own custom file formats in LabVIEW or DIAdem, or to index, browse, and find your file formats with SystemLink DataFinder.

 You can create DataPlugins using C++, VBS, LabVIEW or Python.